now-examples/basics/vanilla-pusher-functions/README.md

 # Realtime Pusher Whiteboard

 This directory is a realtime serverless whiteboard powered by Pusher.
-The frontend is static vanilla HTML, CSS, and JavaScript and the backend is a single Node function.
+The frontend is static vanilla HTML, CSS, and JavaScript and the backend is a single Node.js function.

 ## Creating this example